rnadigital/agentcloud/README.md

 ## Getting Started

-To get this project up and running, we utilize docker-compose.
+To run this project up locally, you'll need docker-compose.
 Follow the steps below to get started:

 1. **Environment Variables**: Before starting the services, ensure you fill out any necessary environment variables in the `docker-compose.yml` file.
 2. **Start Services**: Simply run the following command: